Jump to content

 Study Regulations for Music Design

-At the center of the Music Design program stands the Music Design LAB with the following subjects: Composition, sound design, and soundalikes.
-Other important content: Music theory, instrumentation, audio technology, information technology, choir/ensemble, musicology, and music pedagogy.
-However, independent projects support the program: here, the focus is on the curiosity to combine musical aspects with different content.
+At the center of the Music Design programme is the Music Design LAB with the following subjects: Composition, sound design, and soundalikes.
+Other important subject matters: Music theory, instrumentation, audio technology, information technology, choir/ensemble, musicology, and music pedagogy.
+However, the programme also supports independent interests and projects: here, the focus is on the curiosity to connect musical aspects with different contents.

 BA-V-20-1B (in German)

 Since 2020, there is also the possibility to choose an artistic-pedagogical profile.
-Instead of elective module points, students will take pedagogical course offerings, which will prepare you for new career fields.
-With this additional qualification, it will also be possible to study further pedagogical courses (e.g. Master).
+Instead of elective module points, students will take pedagogical course offerings, which will prepare them for new career fields.
+With this additional qualification, it will also be possible to study further pedagogical programmes (e.g. Master).
 Music Design students must decide on this profile by the third semester.
-To help you decide, pedagogical basics and participation in an artistic-pedagogical project are anchored into the first and second semesters.
+To help the students decide, pedagogical basics and the participation in an artistic-pedagogical project are part of the first and second semesters.

 BA-V-20-1A (in German)